Generalized weights: an anticode approach: Introduction

 \section{Introduction}

 Linear codes with the Hamming metric can be employed in wiretap channels to secure a communication against an eavesdropper (see e.g. \cite{ozarow}).
-In \cite{wei}, Wei proved that the performance of a code employed in such a channel is measured by an algebraic invariant of the code, namely, the collection of its generalized Hamming weights.
+In \cite{wei}, Wei proved that in this context the performance of a code is measured by an algebraic invariant of the code, namely, the collection of its generalized Hamming weights.
 Generalized Hamming weights have interesting mathematical properties.
-For example, they generalize the notion of minimum distance of a linear code, and they always form a strictly increasing sequence of integers (\textit{monotonicity}).
-An other interesting combinatorial property is that the generalized Hamming weights of a linear code $C$ completely determine the generalized Hamming weights of the dual code $C^\perp$.
-The generalized Hamming weights of a code $C$ are defined in terms of the supports of the subcodes of $C$ of given dimension (see Section \ref{prel} for a precise definition).
+For example, they generalize the notion of minimum distance, and form a strictly increasing sequence of integers.
+Another interesting combinatorial feature is that the generalized Hamming weights of a linear code completely determine the generalized Hamming weights of the dual code.
+The generalized Hamming weights of a code are defined in terms of the supports of the subcodes of the code of given dimension.

-Recently, Silva and Kschishang proposed a scheme based on Gabidulin rank-metric codes to secure a communication against an eavesdropper over a network in a universal way (see \cite{metrics3} for details).
-An important feature of the scheme proposed in \cite{metrics3} is that it is compatible with linear network coding.
-Generalized (and relative) rank weights were proposed by Kurihara, Matsumoto and Uyematsu in \cite{kmat} to measure the performance of a Gabidulin code when employed in the scheme of \cite{metrics3}.
-The generalized rank weights of a Gabidulin code $C$ are defined in terms of the intersections of $C$ with Frobenius-closed spaces.
-Generalized rank weights also have interesting mathematical properties, including monotonicity and a duality theory (see \cite{kmat} and \cite{ducoat}).
+Recently, Silva and Kschischang proposed a scheme based on Gabidulin rank-metric codes to secure a communication against an eavesdropper over a network in a universal way (see \cite{metrics3} for details).
+An important feature of the scheme is that it is compatible with linear network coding.
+Generalized rank weights were introduced by Kurihara, Matsumoto and Uyematsu in \cite{kmat} to measure the performance of a Gabidulin code when employed in the scheme of \cite{metrics3}.
+The generalized rank weights of a Gabidulin code are defined in terms of the intersections of the code with Frobenius-closed spaces.
+Generalized rank weights also have interesting mathematical properties, including a duality theory (see \cite{kmat} and \cite{ducoat}).

-In \cite{del1} Delsarte defined rank-metric codes as linear spaces of matrices of given size over a finite field $\F_q$.
+In \cite{del1} Delsarte defines rank-metric codes as linear spaces of matrices of given size over a finite field.
 There exists a natural way to associate to a Gabidulin code a Delsarte code with the same metric properties.
-Hence Delsarte codes may be regarded as a generalization of Gabidulin codes.
+Thus Delsarte codes may be regarded as a generalization of Gabidulin codes.
 It is not clear however how to extend the definition of generalized rank weights for Gabidulin codes to Delsarte codes in a convenient way, i.e., producing a well-behaving algebraic invariant.
 This is the main problem that we address in our work.